mikeybkats/angela-duckworth-grit/Notes.md

 - two truths (probably):
 - people do get grittier as the age
 - people from other generations may have had to have been more gritty.

+p89-90

+- how does grit grow in a person?
+- the best place to start is to look at where you are now and ask yourself why
+- the higher the level of goal the more you will stick with it if you are a true paragon of grit

+p91 - 92

+- There are some psychological assets / aspects to having grit:
+  - interest - you must be totally absorbed by the goal
+  - practice - do "it" everyday and focus on re-evaluating and improving day in and day out
+  - purpose - purpose makes your interest into a passion
+  - hope - perseverance that sticks with you along the way
+- the above are all learned traits - that is not exclusively born into.

+---

+# Part II: Growing grit from inside out

+---

+# Chapter 6

+## Interest

+p95-97

+- do you do what you love? or what is practical?
+- people are more satisfied when they do something that matches their personal interests.
+- people perform better when they do something they enjoy -

+p99

+- matching your job to what captures your attention is a good idea

+p100

+- not everyone will take a bite of their proverbial sole meuniére and wake up to their passion like Julia Child did.
+- Julia admits in her biography that after that meal there was a series of other experiences that played a role in her journey.
+- it took Julia 40 years to find her true passion
+- Indeed, it can take years to find a passion according to many grit paragons -

+p102

+- There is a mythology that a passion comes sudden and swift - career, love or otherwise.
+- According to Barry Schwartz of Swarthmore college, exhilarations of a particular subject often only come when sticking with it for the long haul.
+Only then do the subtleties and nuances start to become truly interesting.
+- Meeting a potential match (a promising one) is just the very beginning.